quipucords/qpc/docs/source/man.rst

 The Quipucords tool, accessed through the ``qpc`` command, is an inspection and reporting tool.
 It is designed to identify environment data, or *facts*, such as the number of physical and virtual systems on a network, their operating systems, and other configuration data.
 In addition, it is designed to identify and report more detailed facts for some versions of key Red Hat packages and products for the Linux based IT resources in that network.
 The ability to inspect the software and systems that are running on your network improves your ability to understand and report on your entitlement usage.
 Ultimately, this inspection and reporting process is part of the larger system administration task of managing your inventories.

 The Quipucords tool uses two types of configuration to manage the inspection process.
-A *credential* contains configuration such as the user name and password or SSH key of the user that runs the inspection process.
+A *credential* contains configuration, such as the username and password or SSH key of the user that runs the inspection process.
+Certain credential types also support the use of an access token as an alternative authentication method.
 A *source* defines the entity to be inspected and one or more credentials to use during the inspection process.
-The entity to be inspected can be a host, subnet, network, or systems management solution such as vCenter Server or Satellite.
+The entity to be inspected can be a host, subnet, network, or systems management solution such as Openshift, Ansible Automation Platform, vCenter Server, or Satellite.
 You can save multiple credentials and sources to use with Quipucords in various combinations as you run inspection processes, or *scans*.
 When you have completed a scan, you can access the output as a *report* to review the results.
 By default, the credentials and sources that are created when using Quipucords are encrypted in a database.
 The values are encrypted with AES-256 encryption.
 They are decrypted when the Quipucords server runs a scan by using a *vault password* to access the encrypted values that are stored in the database.

 The Quipucords tool is an *agentless* inspection tool, so there is no need to install the tool on the sources to be inspected.